AT&T internet is losing their monopoly in urban and suburban markets thanks to increased competition from cable and wireless 5G companies.

 Sonic is the best example of a fiber alternative to AT&T, especially since they compete with AT&T's legacy copper services as well as their much stronger fiber services.

-Note that their fiber service is only available in California as of 2022, and mostly in the Bay Area.
+Note that their fiber service is only available in California, and mostly in the Bay Area.
 However, Sonic also resells AT&T lines similar to Earthlink.
 They're known for having stronger customer service ratings, since everything is done locally rather than offshore.

 - Benefits: 1–10 Gbps fiber service (10–100 times faster than the maximum AT&T phone line speed).